Firmenich

-Firmenich SA is a private Swiss company in the fragrance and flavor business.
-It employs 10,000 people across 46 manufacturing plants and six research and development centers.
+Firmenich SA was a Swiss company in the fragrance and flavor business.
 The company has created perfumes for over 125 years and produced a number of well-known flavors.
-It is the largest privately owned company in the field and ranks number two worldwide.

-In May 2022, a merger agreement with DSM was reached to create a leader in beauty, nutrition and wellbeing products, to be named DSM-Firmenich.
-The merger is expected to be completed by mid-2023.
+Founded in 1895, it merged in May 2023 with the Dutch company DSM to form DSM-Firmenich.

+It employed 10,000 people across 46 manufacturing plants and six research and development centers.

 History

 The company was founded as Chuit & Naef in 1895 in Geneva by chemist Philippe Chuit and businessman Martin Naef.
 Fred Firmenich joined in 1900 and later became the majority partner.
 The company was renamed Firmenich SA.

 Originally a fragrance company, Firmenich branched into the flavor business by creating a raspberry substitute in 1938, followed by creations of citrus and strawberry flavor.
-Other synthetic flavors followed for use in processed foods and preserved foods.
+Other synthetic flavors followed for use in ultra-processed foods and preserved foods.